-Isa Kalantari, the head of Iran’s Environment Department and Vice President in Water Affairs, Agriculture and the Environment said in 2015 that “the issue of water scarcity in Iran has been around from about 10 years ago”.
+Isa Kalantari, the head of Iran’s Environment Department and Vice President of Water Affairs said in 2015 “the issue of water scarcity in Iran has been around from about 10 years ago”.

 The Iranian regime has practically dried up all the rivers in Iran by exploiting 97% of Iran’s surface waters due to its incompetence.

 “This means that if the current conditions continue, about 70% of Iranians, which means around 50 million people, will have to migrate from the country to survive”, Kalantari said.

 “Our mismanagement caused the drying of wetlands and the wasting of surface and subsoil waters.
 I believe Iran is midway into a water crisis”, he added.

 Based on these claims, we are witnessing that various cities, especially in southern regions are the first victims of this incompetence and lack of planning.

 Although the regimes own experts have sounded the alarm in regards to a looming water crisis from years ago, no measures were taken and fresh water was even exported to Kuwait and Iraq.

 Iraq’s terrorist Badr Corps recently published detailed information about how Iran was transferring the waters of Karun River (SW Iran) to Iraq, claiming 50-inch pipes were pumping 2,000 cubic meters of water per hour into Iraq 24/7.